bardh7/multiauth-a/README.md

 ```

-To see it in acntio, check out the demo repository here: [Laravel Multiauth Demo](https://github.com/bardh7/multiauth).
+To see it in action, check out the demo repository here: [Laravel Multiauth Demo](https://github.com/bardh7/multiauth).